 I looked where she was pointing.
-These boxes were on sale for half price, so it would cost me five bucks.
-That was a lot better, and anyway this was for Laura, so I bought my box and we headed home.
+These boxes were on sale for half price, so it would cost me five bucks plus tax.
+That was a lot better, and anyway, this was for Laura.
+I bought the box and we headed home.

 “It was fun for me.
 I almost never turn down an opportunity to go shopping.”

 “That boy needs some talking to.
 Imagine, telling the family secrets!
 Of course, you’re part of our family now, so I guess it’s okay for you to know my shopping proclivities.”

 “Thanks for saying that I’m part of your family.
 I feel that way, too.”

 I grabbed her in a hug.
 I was starting to tear up, so when I pulled away I turned my head to the side.
 She saw anyway.

 “Curt, don’t hide your emotions.
 Let them out, let the person you’re with know what emotion you’re having, let them share.
 Tom’s learned that.
 Try to learn it for yourself.”

 “I love you, Mrs. W. You’re filling in as my mom, and I appreciate that.
 A lot.”